-The 21-year-old was represented by former Washington provost marshal Colonel William E. Doster, whose defense was rooted in arguing for leniency as Powell’s victim didn’t die, and attempting to garner sympathy by inaccurately describing Powell’s childhood.
+The 21-year-old was represented by former Washington provost marshal Colonel William E. Doster, whose defense was rooted in arguing for leniency since Powell’s victim didn’t die and attempting to garner sympathy by inaccurately describing Powell’s childhood.

 It was all for naught, of course.
 Four of the conspirators — Lewis Powell, David Herold, Mary Surratt, and George Atzerodt (who failed to kill Vice President Johnson) — were sentenced to death by hanging.